Last Updated: June 16th, 2026

 - Investors become more active, focusing on discounted properties and motivated sellers.

 What it means: Buyers and investors gain more leverage.
-Sellers may need to adjust pricing, offer flexibility, or consider cash buyers to avoid long market times and ongoing costs. negotiating power, while sellers may prioritize certainty and speed over maximum price.
+Sellers may need to adjust pricing, offer flexibility, or consider cash buyers to avoid long market times and ongoing costs.

 Virginia Housing Market 2026: The Bottom Line